What You Need to Know About the MLS Schedule Change

 1. Better integration with the global transfer market

-You’re likely familiar with soccer's global ecosystem and the importance of MLS maintaining a strong international transfer pipeline.
-You’re probably also aware that MLS is currently on a different calendar than most of the world’s top leagues, a reality that both impedes top players from coming into MLS and suppresses the market for outbound transfers.
+More than any other sport, soccer consists of a global ecosystem, in which it is absolutely crucial for a league like MLS to maintain a strong international transfer pipeline.
+MLS is currently on a different calendar than most of the world’s top leagues, a reality that both impedes top players from coming into MLS and suppresses the market for outbound transfers.
 By better aligning the MLS schedule with the global football calendar, it will be easier for MLS teams to bring in top players, as well as get maximum return for their outgoing transfers.

 2. Shifting of primary transfer window to the offseason